icgc-argo/argo-docs/docs/data-access/daco/applying.md

 ## Section E: Ethics

-ICGC is aware that some countries/regions do not require ethics approval for use of ICGC Controlled Data.
-Depending on the nature of your research project, it is possible that such approval is needed in your country.
-If you are uncertain as to whether your research project needs ethics approval to use ICGC Controlled Data, we suggest you contact your local institutional review board / research ethics committee (IRB/REC) to clarify the matter.
+Applicants should confirm requirements for ethical approval to use ICGC Controlled Data by contacting the relevant local institutional review board / research ethics committee (IRB/REC) to clarify the matter.

 If your country/region requires an ethics approval, it is required that you provide the approval letter to the ICGC DACO by uploading it within `Section E: Ethics`.